RAKWireless/rakpios/stage2-rak/README.md

 # Notes about RAKPiOS specific features

 Changes to the default Raspberry Pi OS image are defined on the `stage2-rak` stage.
 This is used to build a customized image for RAK WisGate Developer products.
 The stage will make some changes to the systems, including pre-installing docker and other tools, adding new kernel modules, updating system information, and adding some new features tailored for RAK WisGate Developer products.
+The new username and password for the modified image are：`rak/changeme`

 ## Getting started with building using stage2-rak